 Crete is the largest island of Greece and the southernmost point of Europe known as the island of the Minotaur from the Greek mythology.
 Surrounded by two seas - Cretan to the north and Libyan to the south, it is a crossroads of three continents.
 It has elongated shape, 300 km in the widest part and 100 km in length.
 Most of the island is mountainous, with four mountain ranges and six peaks over 2000 meters, forming valleys and gorges, the most famous of which is the Samaria Gorge.
 Around Crete there are a number of small uninhabited islands, the most famous of which are Gavdos, Dia, Koufonissi, Gaydouronissi (Chryssi), Dyonissades, Spinalonga and Paximadi.
 In the southwest is Elafonissi - a little sandy islet to which you can walk as the sea depth does not exceed 1 meter.

 Crete has been inhabited since ancient times and has many historic landmarks.
 It is the place where one of the most ancient European civilizations arouse - Minoan.
 The Minoan civilization existed for seven centuries and was destroyed by the eruption of Santorini volcano, north of Crete, perhaps creating the legend of Atlantis.
 In the following centuries Crete had been ruled by the Roman Empire, Byzantium, Venice and Turkey until 1907, when it become part of Greece.

-highlights: the island of the Minotaur, historic landmarks, place in Greece
+highlights: the island of the Minotaur, island in Greece